 Those whom Whitaker refers to as “Henderson’s supporters” are, effectively, the people who read the leaked engineering report with an open mind and no agenda.
 Given that we now know that Ian Henderson was part of the Douma FFM Team, Whitaker and the staging denialist forum have not offered a single apology between them to a man who they actively set out to try and destroy.
 His crime?
 He was simply doing his job.
 Investigating a crime-scene and drafting a report of the team’s findings.
 But instead of Whitaker contacting the OPCW and asking them why they lied about Henderson’s role in the FFM, he instead prefers to forget he ever tried to suggest that Henderson was an ‘outsider’ who was viewed as a “loose cannon” and continue on attacking those that took Henderson at his word.

 Whitaker says confidently:

 There’s no evidence in the leaked documents that he was ever formally recognised as a member of the FFM

 And therein is a prime example of cognitive dissonance.
-A man pens an engineering report for a team of FFM experts; he visits the sites along with the FFM experts and and he has played previous roles as Inspections Team Leader for the FFM and Whitaker reckons there’s no evidence he worked with Douma FFM team and that he’s a “loose cannon”.
-Because it would just be like a professional organisation such as the OPCW to employ senior investigators who are “loose-cannons”
+A man pens an engineering report for a team of FFM experts who went Douma, he visits sites along with the FFM experts in Douma, he has played previous roles as Inspections Team Leader for the FFM and Whitaker reckons there’s no evidence he worked with the Douma FFM team!
+Because it would just be like a professional organisation such as the OPCW to employ senior investigators who are “loose-cannons”.
+Sure.

 Or was he leaked this “loose-cannon” claim?